Common questions relating to Leek United BS transfer of equity

 Has one of the registered owners passed away?
 If so please forward us with a copy of the Death Certificate, Probate and a copy of the Will.

 Please provide the details of anyone who jointly owns the premises with you?

 Please confirm whether this Transfer of Equity is part of any Matrimonial Proceedings?
 If so, please provide the name, address, telephone number and reference of the Matrimonial Solicitor instructed to act, along with a copy of the sealed Consent or Court Order?

-General Advice to read in conjunction with the above Leek United BS transfer of equity Info :
+General Advice to read in in addition to the above Leek United BS transfer of equity Advice :